Must-have macOS security, productivity, and performance utilities | ZDNet

 Browsing the web without a VPN leaves a digital footprint that others can use to track you down.
 A VPN can allow you to step over the geographical fences that some want to put around content.
 On top of that, a good VPN can keep you safe when accessing the web using wired and wireless networks that are not under your control.

-Having tested many VPN offerings, I settled on Freedome, because it offered good security and high levels of reliability at a reasonable price.$35 at F-Secure
+Having tested many VPN offerings, I settled on Freedome, because it offered good security and high levels of reliability at a reasonable price.$34 at F-Secure

 Backblaze